Sears Holdings Reports Third Quarter 2014 Results

-HOFFMAN ESTATES, Ill., Nov.
-21, 2013 /PRNewswire/ -- Sears Holdings Corporation ("Holdings," "we," "us," "our" or the "Company") (NASDAQ: SHLD) today announced financial results for its third quarter ended November 2, 2013.
-Net loss attributable to Holdings' shareholders was $534 million, or $5.03 loss per diluted share, compared to $498 million, or $4.70 loss per diluted share, in the prior year quarter.
-Adjusted EBITDA was $(286) million for the third quarter of 2013, which was within the range of our previous guidance from October 29, compared to $(172) million in the prior year quarter.
-As a supplement to this earnings release, please see our presentation at our website http://searsholdings.com/invest.
+HOFFMAN ESTATES, Ill., Dec.
+4, 2014 -- Sears Holdings Corporation (NASDAQ: SHLD) today announced financial results for its third quarter ended November 1, 2014 in line with the third quarter estimate provided on November 7, 2014.
+Net loss attributable to Sears Holdings' shareholders was $548 million ($5.15 loss per diluted share) for the third quarter of 2014, compared to $534 million ($5.03 loss per diluted share) for the prior year third quarter.
+Domestic Adjusted EBITDA was $(296) million for the third quarter of 2014, compared to $(310) million in the prior year third quarter.
+The tables attached to this press release provide a reconciliation of GAAP to as adjusted amounts, including Adjusted EBITDA.1 As a supplement to this announcement, a presentation, pre-recorded conference and audio webcast are available at our website http://searsholdings.com/invest.

 Read More »

 To Our Shareholders, Associates and Members: